jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.3.4 CostPathway

-Performs cost-distance pathway analysis using a series of destination grid cells.
+Performs cost-distance pathway analysis using a series of destination grid cells..

 *Parameters*: